 The planning, specification, configuration, verification and reporting are not linear, but incremental, iterative, and exploratory.
 This permits developers to meet compliance and demonstrate fitness for the intended use with less burdensome than with the linear model (V-model).

-What Is Computer Software Assurance?
+What is Computer Software Assurance?

 Computer software assurance is a risk-based approach for establishing and maintaining confidence that software is fit for its intended use.
 This approach considers the potential risk of compromised safety and/or quality of the device to determine the level of assurance effort and activities appropriate to establish confidence in the software.